container-lisp/s2i-lisp/README.md

 Public Container Images
 -----------------------

-The ubi8-based S2I images are published on dockerhub, as `containerlisp/lisp-10-ubi8`.
+The ubi8-based S2I images are published on quay.io, as
+`quay.io/containerlisp/lisp-10-ubi8`.
 Image tags are as follows:

 * `latest`: the most recent build of the very latest quicklisp, SBCL and OS bits.